MadStu/connect-4-plus/README.md

 Before writing any code I first built a flow chart to map out where it needed to start, where it needed to go and how it would end.

-This helped massively at the beginning of the project and I used that to build the initial basic functioning game loop which everything since has been based upon.
+This helped massively at the beginning of the project to get the ball rolling and I used it to build the initial basic functioning game loop which everything since has been based upon.

 ![Flow Chart](https://github.com/MadStu/connect-4/raw/main/assets/images/flow-chart.png)